Ready to learn how to write a killer real estate agent bio?

-Write down everything that your market wants out of an experience with the real estate agent they choose.
-Again, use the 80% rule – if 80% of your market desires it, then mention it in your bio as something you provide.
+Write down everything your market wants from experience with their chosen real estate agent.
+Again, use the 80% rule.
+If 80% of your market desires it, then mention it in your bio as something you provide.

 Step #4: Use a bio photo that resonates with your market

 Your bio photo says a lot about who you are and what service you provide.

 Let me show you an example.